jeffkdev/sokol-zig-examples/README.md

 const thread_count = options.n_jobs orelse @max(1, std.Thread.getCpuCount() catch 1);
 ```

-Then when you compile include atomics in the zig build CPU arguments: `zig build -Dtarget=wasm32-emscripten -Dcpu=bleeding_edge+atomics run`
+Then when you compile include atomics in the zig build CPU arguments: `zig build -Dtarget=wasm32-emscripten -Dcpu=bleeding_edge+atomics -Doptimize=ReleaseFast run`

+The std.heap.GeneralPurposeAllocator looks like it might have some issues with WASM.
+Switching to std.heap.c_allocator fixed the issue.

-Also if your game to itch.io you will need to enable  the `SharedArrayBuffer support` option
+Also if you upload your game to itch.io you will need to enable the `SharedArrayBuffer support` option for multi-threading.

 ## Shaders